 Health and Social Care (vocational)

 In addition to this broad and balanced curriculum, all our Year 12 students are allocated one period of study time, per subject, per week.
 Each subject teacher indicates extra activities that students should undertake independently to improve their learning.
-A quiet, supervised study room is provided for this purpose.
+A quiet, supervised study room, along with an ICT suite, is provided for this purpose.

-All students also participate in our enrichment programme, which involves students in a variety of activities which includes work experience, charity work, the EPQ programme and arts and music clubs.
+All students also participate in our enrichment programme, which involves students in a variety of activities including work experience, charity work, the EPQ programme and arts and music clubs.